getodk/docs/odk1-src/aggregate-upgrade.rst

 .. tip::

-  You need to know the exact *instance name* that was used in prior installs for your username and password to continue to work.
+  You need to know the exact *instance name* that was used in prior installations for your username and password to continue to work.
 If you add a space or change capitalization or spelling, the passwords will be invalid (you just need to re-run the installer with the correct string to correct the problem).

 .. _upgrading-digital-ocean: